 Does this all sound too familiar to you?
 Luckily there are a few things you can implement to help build your confidence and combat imposter syndrome.

 Even though there is adequate external evidence of one’s accomplishments, people who struggle with imposter syndrome still feel that they don’t deserve the success they have.
 One of the ways to combat these mixed emotions and remind yourself that you are NOT a fraud is by continuously looking back at your accomplishments.
 For example, start writing down all your accomplishments.
-Spend time to weekly or monthly reflect on the things you have been able to achieve.
+Spend time weekly or monthly to reflect on the things you have been able to achieve.
 You have worked hard to be where you are.
 It is okay to take the time to reflect and celebrate your success.

 Stop comparing yourself not only to the people around you but even to strangers.
 In this day and age of social media, it is easy to look at someone else’s success and feel disappointed about your own.
 The truth is, comparing yourself to others is not fair to them or even to yourself.
 Comparison is the thief of joy.
 And instead of taking on an attitude of gratitude, comparison leads to feelings of anxiety and depression.
-Which also leads to the next point…
+This also leads to the next point…

 Learn how to define success based on your own terms.
 Often times when you try to achieve success based on someone else’s standard you will end up feeling like you are not good enough.
 However, success is subjective – Only you can decide what success truly means to you, which also helps to take to the pressure of yourself.

-Think of Yourself as ‘A Work in Progress’
+Think of yourself as a work in progress

 Another way to stop imposter syndrome from sabotaging your career is to think of yourself as a work in progress.
 Someone who is still a work in progress understands that they are not ‘perfect’ and that everything cannot be perfect all the time.
 Accept that it is okay to make mistakes.
 You are not defined by your mistakes, it only makes you human.
 Neither does your mistake make you a failure.
 You are great at what you do and in every career journey, there will be learning curves.